Asian people: Canada

 The Canadian Census uses the term 'Asian' pan-continentally.
 In its presentation of the "ethnic origin" results of the 2016 census, Statistics Canada under the category "Asian origins" includes: West Central Asian and Middle Eastern (includes "Arab, not otherwise specified"), South Asian, East and Southeast Asian, and "other" Asian origins.

 New Zealand

-New Zealand's census undertaken by Statistics New Zealand defines the Asian to include people of Bangladeshi, Chinese, Indian, Korean, Filipino, Japanese, Vietnamese, Sri Lankan, Cambodian and Thai ancestries.
+New Zealand's census undertaken by Statistics New Zealand defines Asian to include people of Bangladeshi, Chinese, Indian, Korean, Filipino, Japanese, Vietnamese, Sri Lankan, Cambodian and Thai ancestries.
 In less formal contexts, the term Asian often does not refer to South Asian people.
 Those of West or Central Asian origin are excluded from the term.

 Norway

 Statistics Norway uses the term 'Asian' pan-continentally and considers people of Asian background to be people from all Asian countries.
-SSB: Unge innvandrere i arbeid og utdanning – Er innvandrerungdom en marginalisert gruppe?

 Sweden

 Statistics Sweden uses the term 'Asian' to refer to immigrants of Asian background from all Asian countries, including Western Asia/the Middle East.
-Scb.se West Asians make up the largest region of Asian descent in the country, with Iraq once being the largest group of Asian immigrants.
+West Asians make up the largest region of Asian descent in the country, with Iraq once being the largest group of Asian immigrants.